hmcts/chart-library/README.md

 There is a [KT session](https://justiceuk.sharepoint.com/sites/DTSPlatformOperations/_layouts/15/stream.aspx?id=%2Fsites%2FDTSPlatformOperations%2FShared%20Documents%2FGeneral%2Fknowledge%2Dsharing%2FAn%20intro%20to%20chart%2Dlibrary%20and%20release%20drafter%2Emp4&referrer=StreamWebApp%2EWeb&referrerScenario=AddressBarCopied%2Eview%2E21e9590c%2D4de1%2D41ed%2Dbff9%2Dd65eb9e3284c) which details this process, and how to ideally take a PR through from conception to the latest published release.
 You can then mark it as the latest release.

+You can read more about this [draft release process](https://hmcts.github.io/ops-runbooks/Testing-Changes/drafting-a-release.html) in more depth

 ## Template Configuration

 ### Language